 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
 The Plan is funded by contributions made by employers pursuant to collective bargaining agreements with the unions that represent the Plan's participants.
 The funding policy of the Plan is to maintain a balance such that plan resources will fund plan obligations.
 Plan resources include accumulated plan assets plus expected future contributions and investment income.
 Plan obligations are benefit payments to current and future retirees and beneficiaries, including benefits earned to date as well as benefits expected to be earned in the future.
 Plan obligations also include expected expense paid from plan assets.
 In implementing this funding policy, the Plan Trustees will work with professional advisors to adopt a prudent investment policy and to determine the actuarial value of plan obligations.
-Over time, the Trustees may adjust Plan benefits in response to investment returns and other Plan experience, or seek additional contributions from the bargaining units.
+Over time, the Trustees may adjust Plan benefits in response to investment returns and other Plan experience or seek additional contributions from the bargaining units.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
 The investment policy of the Plan is, generally, to invest the assets of the Plan among several asset classes and within permitted allocation ranges.
 The long-term goal of the Plan is to: (1) generate a net of fee return in excess of the Plan's actuarial assumed rate of return within acceptable levels of volatility, (2) maintain sufficient liquidity to fund benefit payments, and (3) preserve the principal value of the Plan.
-The investment policy of the Plan is to achieve a target allocation among asset categories of 35% equity, 25% fixed income, 15% real estate, 15% hedge funds and 10% global tactical asset allocation.
+The investment policy of the Plan is to achieve a target allocation among asset categories of 45% equity, 15% fixed income, 25% real estate, 5% opportunistic strategies, 2.5% global tactical and 7.5% private equity asset allocation.